StellarFw/stellar-framework.com/src/guide/tasks.md

 ## Overview

 Tasks are jobs performed separately from client requests.
 They can be initialized by an action or by the server itself.
 With Stellar, there is no need to separately execute a daemon to process the work.
 Stellar uses the `node-resque` package for storing and processing tasks.
-In Stellar there are three ways of processing tasks: `normal`, `late` and `periodically`.
+In Stellar there are three ways of processing tasks: `normal`, `delayed` and `periodic`.
 In `normal` processing, the tasks are queued one by one by the `TaskProcessor`.
-When the task is executed with a delay, it is inserted in a special queue which will be processed at a certain time in the future; the delay is set in milliseconds from the time of insertion or through a timestamp.
-Finally, periodic tasks are similar to tasks with delay, but are executed repeatedly with a certain frequency.
+When the task is `delayed`, it is inserted in a special queue which will be processed at a certain time in the future; the delay is set in milliseconds from the time of insertion or through a timestamp.
+Finally, `periodic` tasks are similar to `delayed` tasks, but `periodic` tasks are executed repeatedly with a certain frequency.

 > Note: It is recommended to use tasks for sending emails and other operations that can be performed asynchronously in order to shorten client responses.